Yermo/rich_textarea/README.md

 The callback function will be called once a user enters a trigger character and at least two characters after that.
 (The number of characters is currently hard coded at 2).
 The trigger string is then passed to the callback.
 The callback must reply with an array formatted as jquery.ui.autocomplet would expect. [jquery.ui.autocomplete formatted array of labels and values](http://api.jqueryui.com/autocomplete/#option-source).

-Rich-TextArea expects the value: key itself to consist of value: and content: keys as in:
+Rich_TextArea expects the value: key itself to consist of value: and content: keys as in:

 ```javascript